 Experts across disciplines and dietary inclinations agree that foie gras is an unusually cruel animal product.
 Force-feeding’s intent is to produce a fatty liver.
 This is literally inducing a disease state in the body, leading to obesity, difficulty breathing, and hepatic lipidosis (the medical term for the desired fatty liver).

-See the lie of “Humane Foie Gras” exposed in this video, which compares Amazon.com’s “free-range” foie gras supplier Hudson Valley’s public image and private reality.
-You can also get more information on the corresponding blog post.
+See the lie of “Humane Foie Gras” exposed in the video post “Amazon.com Foie Gras: Expectation Vs Reality,” which compares Amazon.com’s “free-range” foie gras supplier Hudson Valley’s public image and private reality.

 They suffer severe esophageal tissue damage from the violent feeding procedure, as well as wing fractures, and lameness as a result of their rapid and oppressive weight gain and restrictive “living” conditions.
 Outside of the feeding periods, these birds are kept in near darkness